-Remember, for existing patents the new regime comes too late for cost savings in validation and renewals to be realized.
+Remember, for existing patents the new regime comes too late for cost savings in validation and renewals to be realised.
 The only decision to make is whether or not to opt out those patents from the jurisdiction of the UPC.
-You will need to decide whether to opt out all, some, or none of your European patents.
-You should aim to reach a decision by the start of 2022.
+The opt out sunrise period has already passed.
+However providing no action at the UPC has been started, it is still possible to opt-out your portfolio of granted European Patents.